sybrew/the-seo-framework/readme.txt

 			* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
 	* The sitemap now displays more accessibly on mobile devices.
 	* Large sitemaps are now rendered more quickly by the browser.
+	* Tooltips despawn 25% quicker now.
+	* The plugin no longer rectifies the timezones for its timestamps in the sitemap or for Facebook/Open Graph meta data, for it now relies on WP 5.3's patches.
+* **Fixed:**
+	* Addressed an issue after using keyboard navigation to invoke tooltips, a mouse hover to invoke a tooltip didn't clear the keyboard-invoked tooltip when spawned elsewhere.

 **For developers:**

 * **Changed:**
-	* TODO The sitemap stylesheet now uses a different hierarchy to output items.
+	* The sitemap stylesheet now uses a different HTML hierarchy to output items.
 We made this change so we could center the sitemap.
 * **Object notes:**
 	* For object `\The_SEO_Framework\Bridges\Ping`:
 		* **Methods added:**